-Following the general elections of 2 October 2022, both Houses of the BiH Parliamentary Assembly were constituted and elected their leadership at inaugural sessions.
-The House of Representatives held its inaugural session on 1 December 2022, electing Denis Zvizdić (NiP) as Speaker, Marinko Čavara (HDZ BiH) as the First Deputy Speaker, and Nebojša Radmanović (SNSD) as the Second Deputy Speaker.
-In its inaugural session on 16 February 2023, the BiH House of Peoples established three Caucuses of the constituent peoples and elected Nikola Špirić (SNSD) as the Speaker, Kemal Ademović (NiP) as the First Deputy Speaker and Dragan Čović (HDZ BiH) as the Second Deputy Speaker.
+Following the general elections of 2 October 2022, both Houses of the Parliamentary Assembly of Bosnia and Herzegovina were constituted and elected their leadership at inaugural sessions.
+The House of Representatives held its inaugural session on 1 December 2022, electing Denis Zvizdić (NiP) as Speaker, Marinko Čavara (HDZ BiH) as First Deputy Speaker, and Nebojša Radmanović (SNSD) as Second Deputy Speaker.
+At its inaugural session, on 16 February 2023, the House of Peoples of the Federation established three caucuses of the constituent peoples and elected Nikola Špirić (SNSD) as Speaker, Kemal Ademović (NiP) as First Deputy Speaker and Dragan Čović (HDZ BiH) as Second Deputy Speaker.

-The constitution of all working bodies of both houses of the BiH Parliamentary Assembly and the appointment of its delegations to international parliamentary bodies was finalized on 29 March 2023.
+The constitution of all working bodies of both houses of the Parliamentary Assembly and the appointment of its delegations to international parliamentary bodies was finalized on 29 March 2023.

-The new majority coalition in the parliamentary assembly comprises the parties SDP, Our Party (Naša Stranka), NiP, BiH Initiative, HDZ BiH, SNSD, United Srpska (Ujedinjena Srpska), and the Democratic Union (DEMOS).
-They cooperate based on a written coalition program.
+The new majority coalition in the Parliamentary Assembly comprises the SDP, Our Party (Naša Stranka), NiP, BiH Initiative, HDZ BiH, SNSD, United Srpska (Ujedinjena Srpska) and Democratic Union (DEMOS) parties.
+They cooperate on the basis of a written coalition programme.

-During the reporting period, the BiH House of Representatives held five regular and four urgent sessions, while the BiH House of Peoples held four regular sessions and one urgent session.
+During the reporting period, the House of Representatives held five regular and four urgent sessions, while the House of Peoples held four regular sessions and one urgent session.

-The sixth regular session of the BiH House of Representatives on 19 April 2023 was adjourned, following a collective walk out by the parties from Republika Srpska as a sign of protest against a Joint Statement signed by six Federation parties on state property.
+The sixth regular session of the House of Representatives on 19 April 2023 was adjourned, following a collective walk out by the parties from the Republika Srpska as a sign of protest against a joint statement on State property signed by six Federation parties.

-The only new legislation fully adopted by the BiH Parliamentary Assembly was the Law on Budget of BiH Institutions and International Obligations for 2023.
+The only new legislation fully adopted by the Parliamentary Assembly was the Law on Budget of Bosnia and Herzegovina Institutions and International Obligations for 2023.

 The required parliamentary approval was given to ratify various international agreements and other minor technical documents and reports.
-The BiH Parliamentary Assembly rejected seven laws, of which the House of Representatives rejected two laws proposed by individual delegates meant to amend existing legislation.
-The House of Peoples rejected five laws amending existing legislation before being adopted by the House of Representatives.
+The Parliamentary Assembly rejected seven laws, of which the House of Representatives rejected two proposed by individual delegates for the amendment of existing legislation.
+The House of Peoples rejected five laws amending existing legislation before it was adopted by the House of Representatives.

-I will closely follow the legislative output of the newly elected Parliamentary Assembly, especially regarding the requirements from the European Union Commissions Opinion on Bosnia and Herzegovina’s application for membership in the European Union on 29 May 2019.
+I will closely follow the legislative output of the newly elected Parliamentary Assembly, especially regarding the requirements of the European Union Commissions Opinion on the application by Bosnia and Herzegovina for membership in the European Union on 29 May 2019.

-D. Pending Appointment of Judges to the Constitutional Court of Bosnia and Herzegovina
+D. Pending appointment of judges to the Constitutional Court of Bosnia and Herzegovina

-The Federation House of Representatives and the Republika Srpska National Assembly have not yet fulfilled their obligation to appoint a replacement for Judge Mato Tadić, who retired last August, and for Judge Miodrag Simović, who retired in November this year.
-At the time of this writing, the Working Group of the Federation House of Representatives for conducting the appointment process finalized its work.
-Still, there is no agreement among the members of the parliamentary committee for the selection and appointment of the candidates who will be proposed to the House of Representatives for a final vote.
+The House of Representatives of the Federation of Bosnia and Herzegovina and the National Assembly of the Republika Srpska have not yet fulfilled their obligation to appoint a replacement for Judge Mato Tadić, who retired in August 2022, and for Judge Miodrag Simović, who retired in November 2022.
+At the time of writing of the present report, the working group of the House of Representatives of the Federation for conducting the appointment process finalized its work.
+However, there is no agreement among the members of the parliamentary committee for the selection and appointment of the candidates who will be proposed to the House of Representatives for a final vote.

-The Federation House of Representatives and the Republika Srpska National Assembly must fully comply with their obligations arising under Annex 4 to the General Framework Agreement and ensure the appointment of judges to all vacant positions foreseen for domestic judges in the Constitutional Court.
+The House of Representatives of the Federation and the National Assembly of the Republika Srpska must fully comply with their obligations arising under annex 4 to the General Framework Agreement and ensure the appointment of judges to all vacant positions for domestic judges in the Constitutional Court.

 IV.
-Developments Related to the Federation of Bosnia and Herzegovina
+Developments related to the Federation of Bosnia and Herzegovina